Japanese influence on Korean culture

-Japanese influence on Korean culture began after the Japanese occupation and annexation of Korea in the 20th century, from 1910 to 1945.
-During the occupation, the Japanese sought to assimilate Koreans into the Japanese empire by changing laws, policies, religious teachings and education to influence the Korean population.In addition, Korean nationalism continued to rise after the Japanese colonial rule ended and played a large part in the rapid economic development of South Korea.
+Japan has left an influence on Korean culture.

+Many influences came from the Korea under Japanese rule and annexation of Korea in the 20th century, from 1910 to 1945.
+During the occupation, the Japanese sought to assimilate Koreans into the Japanese empire by changing laws, policies, religious teachings, and education to influence the Korean population.
+In addition, Korean nationalism continued to rise after the Japanese colonial rule ended and played a large part in the rapid economic development of South Korea.

 Since the late 20th century, Japanese influence has mainly involved popular culture.
-In 1998, Kim Dae-Jung, the president of South Korea, visited Japan and gradually lifted a cultural ban on Japan.
+In 1998, Kim Dae-Jung, the then president of South Korea, visited Japan and gradually lifted a cultural ban that had been imposed on Japan.
 South Korea and Japan have reached a consensus to open up a policy of accepting the culture of the other.
-Japanese popular culture has become more popular among young people in Korea.
+Since then, Japanese popular culture has become more popular among young people in Korea, with a noticeable boom in recent years.

+Physical culture

+Sports

+Baseball, which was initially introduced to a significant extent by Americans, became a major part of Korean culture during Japanese rule, as the game became a conduit for Korean nationalism and a way to participate in Western modernity.

+Martial arts

+The Korean martial art known as Hapkido derives from Japanese Aikido, which in turn is a modernized version of Japanese Daitō-ryū Aiki-jūjutsu, whose teachings were compiled by Shinra Saburo Minamoto Yoshimitsu during the 11th century.

+The Korean martial art of Kumdo derives from Japanese Kendo.
+In 1896, the Dai Nippon Butoku Kai expanded to Korea as the Dai Nippon Butokukai - Choson-bu (Korean Branch), and Kendo was made a compulsory subject in Korean schools in 1939, eventually diverging into Kumdo after the Second World War.

+It is believed that taekwondo's closest ancestors were Shotokan karate.
+Today's taekwondo is based on karate and has developed to fuse taekkyeon and other traditional martial arts.

 Educational culture

-In 1443, Korean King Sejong created 28 characters, and in 1446, 'Hangeul (한글)' was officially distributed under the name of 'Hunminjeongeum (훈민정음)'.
-Hangeul is the most implicitly structured phonetically and is the character that was created and distributed at a certain time and has been used continuously for about 600 years since then.

 Changes in the Korean official language

 During the Japanese colonial period, the Japanese government forced Korean students to study in Japanese for more than 35 years by forcing them to use textbooks written in Japanese.

-Lost history and culture

-Later, Japan forced Koreans to learn Japanese only and must use Japanese surnames, which caused Koreans to lose their history and culture because their history was written in Chinese.
-After 35 years of colonial rule ended, Koreans were no longer forced to learn Japanese.
-Under the influence of the national trend of thought that has shaken off the influence of Japanese colonialism, in order to get rid of the imprint of Chinese cultural influence, the use of Chinese characters should be abolished, and primary and junior high schools should not teach Chinese.
-However, the history of Korean descent is written in Chinese, today, with the exception of scholars, almost no one can read Korean historical documents and biographies in traditional Chinese characters.
+Almost all of technical and scientific terms in the Korean language have been borrowed or taken directly from Japanese coined-terms based on Chinese characters (which in Japan are called Kanji).

+The 1939 revision of the Korean Civil Ordinance allowed Koreans to adopt Japanese-style surnames.
+There is controversy over whether or not the adoption of a Japanese surname was effectively mandatory, or merely strongly encouraged.